 You will have the opportunity to designate one of several payment options for receiving your benefit when you retire.
-You must choose your payment option before retirement; you cannot change your payment method once the payment of your benefits has begun.
+You must choose your payment option before retirement; keep in mind some payment methods cannot be changed once the payment of your benefits has begun.